6502ts/6502.ts/doc/stellerator.md

  * **Gamma correction:** Adjust gamma correction.
  * **TV emulation:** TV emulation mode.
-Note that this uses hardware acceleration and may cause visual artifacts on some ancient GPUs.
+Note that this uses hardware acceleration and may cause visual artifacts on some GPUs.
+In particular, `composite` does not display cleanly on some iOS devices due to precision issues.
  * **Scaling:** Scaling mode.
 See below for a detailed description of the options.
  * **Phosphor level:** Phosphor blend level.
 A value of 0 disables phosphor simulation.
  * **Scanline intensity:** Intensity of the scanline overlay.